Description

 'The compound annual growth rate (CAGR) is a useful measure of growth over multiple time periods.
 It can be thought of as the growth rate that gets you from the initial investment value to the ending investment value if you assume that the investment has been compounding over the time period.'

-• Looking at the annual return (CAGR) of 11.7% in the last 5 years of Global X Gold Explorers ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (15.8%)
+• The compounded annual growth rate (CAGR) over 5 years of Global X Gold Explorers ETF is 9.4%, which is smaller, thus worse compared to the benchmark SPY (17.1%) in the same period.

-• During the last 3 years, the annual return (CAGR) is 18.5%, which is greater, thus better than the value of 14% from the benchmark.
+• During the last 3 years, the annual performance (CAGR) is 23.2%, which is greater, thus better than the value of 18.3% from the benchmark.

 Volatility: